nanoframework/nanoframework.github.io/articles/building/rtos-source-for-build.md

 The downside is that you have to manage the update process for the ChibiOS repo yourself.

 Another important aspect to consider is the branch **to _manually_ checkout**.
 Not doing this is synonym of using the 'master' branch that contains the development files and is not a stable version, which is probably not what you want to use.
+So, make sure that you checkout the branch matching the currently supported stable version.
+In doubt ask in the Discord channel.

 Also here, if the build folder is cleaned the 'cached' repo will be gone.